 - Medicaid Planning: Under current law, a property owned in Life Estate form of ownership is, in most cases, protected from Medicaid claims once more than sixty (60) months passes after the date of transfer to the Life Estate ownership form.
 (By example, John and Mary Elder transfer their personal residence to a Life Estate by a Deed in October 2010, with their children named as Remainder Owners, John then requires long term care in an institution in November 2016 and applies for Medicaid.
 Assume John has no other assets besides the home (which he owns as a Life Tenant Owner),under current law he would qualify for Medicaid since it has been more than sixty (60) months since the transfer to the Life Estate form of ownership.
 Had the property remained in John and Mary’s name with no transfer to the Life Estate ownership form, the full value of the real estate may be subject to Medicaid liens to pay for John’s and/or Mary’s care.)

 - Medicaid: There is a sixty (60) month Medicaid disqualification period, commencing from the date of the transfer of the property to the Life Estate ownership.
 Therefore, if a Medicaid application appears to be imminent, the transfer to the Life Estate ownership form is not recommended.
 However, if you are in relatively good health and believe the Life Estate form of ownership otherwise makes sense for your Estate plan, the sooner you accomplish the transfer to the Life Estate form of ownership, the sooner that the five (5) year disqualification period will pass.
 Additionally, the Medicaid laws allow an applicant to cure a disqualifying transfer.
 Therefore, if you found yourself in the unfortunate situation of having transferred the property to a Life Estate ownership form and then become ill soon afterwards and require long term care, the disqualification may be cured by transferring the real estate out of the Life Estate ownership form and back to yourself individually.
 However, be aware that all owners must agree to sign a new Deed to transfer the property back.
 (See No. 3 below).
-The transfer back to you from the Remainder Owner cures the disqualification problem.
+The transfer back to you from the Remainder Owner cures the disqualification problem for Medicaid purposes.

 - Income Tax Consequence on Sale of Real Estate during Lifetime of Life Tenant: If the property were to be sold during the lifetime of the Life Tenant, the Life Tenant would not get the full income tax exemption available upon the sale of a personal residence that would otherwise have been available to them if they were the sole owners of the real estate at the sale date.
 One possible way to avoid the disallowance of the income tax exemption upon a sale of the personal residence, may be a short term rental of the property, rather than a sale during lifetime, if the Life Tenant no longer wishes to reside at the property for a short period of time.
-(However, in order to preserve the personal residency tax exemption, the Life Tenant would have to prove the property was his/her personal residence for 2 of the last 5 years).
+(However, in order to preserve the personal residency tax exemption, the Life Tenant would have to prove they owned and occupied the property as his/her personal residence for 2 of the last 5 years).
 The rental income could be used to pay taxes, insurance, and maintenance of the property, and any excess income would be payable to the Life Tenant.
 If a sale were absolutely necessary during the lifetime of the Life Tenant, then the Life Tenant would get a personal tax exemption, but not the full value of their $250,000.00 per person exemption for sale of a personal residence, however, the Remainder Owner(s) would get no exemption as a sale of a personal residence.
+The value of the Life Tenant’s personal tax exemption would be proportionate to their percentage share of ownership established per IRS Life Estate Tables at date of sale.
 Thus, any capital gains due would likely be due from the Remainder Owner’s proportionate share of the sale proceeds.
 IRS tables determine the respective ownership interest in the property for purposes of calculating taxes depending on the age of the Life Tenant at the time that a property is held in the Life Estate form of ownership is sold.
 By example, if under IRS tables the Life Tenant is considered a fifty percent (50%) owner, then their fifty percent (50%) portion of the profit upon sale would be exempt from capital gains tax up to the $250,000.00 limit, however, the Remainder Owner’s fifty percent (50%) share of the profits would be subject to capital gains tax at applicable tax rates.
 In our earlier example of a $300,000.00 profit, the $150,000.00 attributable to the Remainder Owner(s) would be subject to capital gains tax.
 Assuming a twenty percent (20%) to thirty-three and one-third percent (33-1/3%) tax rate (State and Federal combined), the tax to the Remainder Owner’s share would be between $30,000.00 and $50,000.00.
 While this is a substantial tax, it may be totally avoided (depending on year of death and applicable tax laws in effect at that time), if the property is not sold during the Life Tenant’s lifetime.
 Additionally, while $30,000.00 to $50,000.00 is a significant tax payment, keeping the property in the form of individual ownership rather than Life Tenancy would expose the full $400,000.00 value of the property to Medicaid claims, so the risk of a possible tax payment (that may possibly be totally avoided) is generally considered to be worthwhile.
 In all likelihood, any risk of possible capital gain taxes would be outweighed by the potential Medicaid benefit in the event of catastrophic illness, and remember the tax may be totally avoided (depending on tax law in effect in year of death), if a sale of the property is postponed until after the death of the last to die of the Life Tenants.
 A short term rental of the property during the Life Tenant’s lifetime usually makes more sense than a sale, since it is generally worth the effort to continue ownership of the property and rent it in view of the tax savings that may be achieved if a sale during Life Tenant’s lifetime can be avoided.
 However, if you believe a sale of the property is very likely or imminent in the near or not so distant future, you probably should not consider a transfer of your real estate to a Life Estate as part of your Estate plan at this time.

 - All Owners (Life Tenants and Remainder Owners) must Sign to Sell or Mortgage the Property: All of the owners must agree to sign a Deed in order to sell the property or sign a Mortgage in order to Mortgage the property during Life Tenant’s lifetime.
 So long as all owners agree to sign the Deed and/or a Mortgage, then a sale or mortgage can be accomplished without any problems.
 Sometimes a Life Tenant Owner views this as a disadvantage (due to their loss of sole control over the property for purpose of sale or mortgage) therefore, careful consideration should be made in choosing the Remainder Owner(s) so that the Life Tenant can be sure to rely on the Remainder Owner(s) to follow the wishes of the Life Tenant.
 In our John and Mary Elder example, if John and Mary were unsure they could rely on all three (3) of their children to agree to a possible future sale or mortgage against the property, then John and Mary should consider this and name as Remainder Owner(s) only those individuals whom John and Mary believe would act in John and Mary’s best interests.